rage/programming-23/data/part-2/1-programming_terminology.md

 </sample-output>

 The issue must then lie within the Boolean expression of the `if` statement, `day == "Sunnday"`.
-Looks like there is a typo in `Sunnday`.
+Looks like there's a typo in `"Sunnday"`.
 Let's fix this (in both the print command and the `if` statement):

 ```python
 # ...